-As an investor, you own units, which basically represents the portion of the fund that you hold.
-Therefore, the investor can also be known as a unitholder.
-The increase in the value of the investments along with other incomes earned from it is then distributed to the investors/ unit-holders in proportion to the number of units owned, after deducting applicable expenses.
+So basically, you as an investor own units that represents the portion of the fund you hold.
+The investor is also known as an unitholder.
+The increase in the value of the investments along with other incomes earned from it is then distributed to the unitholders in proportion to the number of units owned.
+This is given after deducting applicable expenses.